Rights group: terror watchlist shared with animal shelters

 ALEXANDRIA, Va.
 (AP) — A Muslim civil-rights group says the FBI is letting animal shelters, private investigators and even a Midwestern megachurch have access to its watchlist of suspected terrorists.

-In court documents, lawyers for the Council on American-Islamic Relations expressed concern the watchlist is disseminated much more broadly than the government is willing to acknowledge.
+In court documents unsealed after a court hearing Friday, lawyers for the Council on American-Islamic Relations expressed concern that the watchlist is disseminated much more broadly than the government is willing to acknowledge.

-The government recently admitted that hundreds of private entities can access the watchlist, after years of denying it.
-But government officials maintain that private entities accessing the list are connected to law enforcement, like university police.
+The government last month admitted in court papers that hundreds of private entities can access the watchlist, after years of denying the list was shared in that manner.
+But government officials maintain that private entities accessing the list are connected to law enforcement, like police forces for universities or railroads.

 A judge recently ordered the government to let CAIR’s lawyers see which private entities had access to the watchlist, but they were forbidden from making copies or taking notes.
 CAIR’s lawyers say those restrictions leave them hamstrung in their ability to research concerns about specific entities.

 Some of the disputes about how broadly the list is disseminated seem to stem from how broadly one defines “law enforcement.”